martinrossil/star-rating/README.md

 # star-rating
 A Star Rating component, implemented as a custom element written in Typescript.

+## The process
-## This repo describes the process required to develop a Star Rating custom element in Typescript
+This repo describes the process required to develop a Star Rating custom element in Typescript.

 In this case, I'm not going to use the boilerplate setup, since it has "lit" as a runtime dependency.

 ## Specification